Athletics at the 1896 Summer Olympics – Men's 400 metres: Schedule

 The precise times of the events are not recorded.
 For the first round, the heats were the final event of the day on Monday; the "sun was setting" and "the air had become decidedly cold."
 The final was held during the afternoon session on Tuesday, which began at 2:30 p.m.; the hurdles and long jumping competitions took place before the 400 metres final.

 Results

 Semifinals

 The semifinals were held on 6 April.
 The top two placers in each of the two groups advanced.

 Semifinal 1

-Jamison won by 13½ yards.
-Hofmann and Grisel both had to run 401.83 metres after being penalized for false starts.
+Jamison won by 13½ yards, with Hofmann and Grisel both having to run 401.83 metres after being penalized for false starts.
 The final positions of Grisel and Dörry are unclear.
 Jamison set the initial Olympic record at 56.8 seconds, which would hold only until the next day.

 Semifinal 2

-Burke won by 15 yards, despite being tired from already having run in the heats of the 100 metres.
-Gmelin beat Reichel by 12 yards for second place.
+Burke won by 15 yards, despite suffering fatigue from already having run in the heats of the 100 metres, with Gmelin beating Reichel by 12 yards for second to qualify for the final.

 Final

-Burke beat Jamison by eight yards, with Gmelin beating Hofmann by a foot for third.
+Burke led from start to finish to beat Jamison by eight yards, with both Americans finishing 20 yards clear of their opponents: Gmelin beat Hofmann by a foot for third place.